vadimpronin/guacamole-lite/docs/advanced-configuration.md

 you wish to allow them to be overridden in the query string, otherwise they will be ignored.

 In addition to protocol-specific keys like `rdp` or `vnc`, you can define a special `join` key.
-This key's value should be an array of parameter names (like `['read-only']`) that are allowed to be overridden in the query string when a client is joining an existing session.
+This key's value should be an array of parameter names that are allowed to be overridden in the query string when a client is joining an existing session.

 #### Sending Multiple Values in Query